aescarias/pdfnaut/docs/source/guides/modifying-pdf-metadata.rst

 Modifying PDF metadata
 ======================

-PDFs may store metadata in two ways: the document information or "DocInfo" dictionary and metadata streams applicable to either an individual object or to the document itself.
+PDFs can store metadata in two ways:

+- the document information or "DocInfo" dictionary
+- metadata streams applicable to either an individual object or to the document itself.

 The document information dictionary is specified in the ``/Info`` key of the PDF trailer.
 It provides document-level metadata and is easy to work with.
 PDF 2.0 has however deprecated most of its keys in favor of using metadata streams.